- Resource Consumption- The level of resources needed or used by a society

 • Economic upheaval from disruption of supplies

 The consequence of the global production and consumption of oil resources has led to the demand for alternative sources of energy.
-This is in an attempt to minimize the emissions of green house gases associated with the use of oil, and reduce the dependence of major consuming economies on oil-producing countries seeking political supremacy by virtue of their oil (e.g Russia, Iran and Venezuela).
-Examples of Alternative sources of energy include: Solar, Wind power Tidal Power, Hydro Power, Nuclear Power, Coal and Biofuels. http://energy4me.org/all-about-energy/what-is-energy/
+This is in an attempt to minimize the emissions of greenhouse gases associated with the use of oil, and reduce the dependence of major consuming economies on oil-producing countries seeking political supremacy through their oil (e.g Russia, Iran and Venezuela).
+Examples of Alternative sources of energy include:

 In 2008 South Korea opened the world’s largest solar power plant.
 It covers the equivalent of 93 football stadiums and provides electricity for 100,000 homes.